5 Best Fishing Rods for Striper Bass – Reviewed for 2024

 This rod’s handle has an etched-in logo to add to its authenticity – and to help others remember that it’s yours.

-This rod is rated for 17 lb line and has one-piece stainless steel guides with Ugly Tuff technology.
+This rod is rated for a 17 lb line and has one-piece stainless steel guides with Ugly Tuff technology.

 These guides are made from one of the most resilient metals you will find, giving you plenty of durability.
 They are also excellent at transmitting vibration.